-TESTS: Tests will include one Midterm test and one Final test.
+TESTS: Over the course of the quarter there will be 3 midterm tests and one Final test.
 These tests will consist of multiple-choice and essay questions.
-The Final will not be cumulative, however, knowledge of earlier material will be needed to understand the later material.
-The Midterm and Final will each be worth 100 points.
+The midterms will not be cumulative, however, knowledge of earlier material will often be needed to understand later material.
+The Final test WILL be cumulative.
+Each midterm will be worth 50 points, and the Final will be worth 100 points.